Skip Navigation

 The full continuum of in class support (ICS), behavior training continuum (BTC) and pull-out (P/O) services are available on all campuses.
 Each student's ARD committee makes the determination of the student's least restrictive environment for his/her learning needs.

-The 18+ transition program is housed at McAdams Junior High.
+The 18+ transition program is housed at Silbernagel Elementary.

 The centralized medical/fragile unit locations: